-This Executive Employment Agreement is made and entered into effective as of October 30, 2020 (“Effective Date”), by and between Charles J. Fisher, Jr., M.D. (“Executive”) and Aethlon Medical, Inc. (“Company”).
+This Executive Employment Agreement (this “Agreement”) is made and entered into as of January 4, 2021 (the “Effective Date”), by and between Steven P. LaRosa, MD (“Employee”) and Aethlon Medical, Inc. (the “Company”).

 1. Employment by the Company.

 1.2 Duties and Location.
-Executive shall perform such duties as are customarily associated with the position of Chief Executive Officer and such other duties as are assigned to Executive by the Board.
-Executive will perform the work assigned to him faithfully, diligently, and to the best of his ability.
-Executive will initially work from Executive’s home residence in Cardiff, California, provided that when circumstances permit reopening following the COVID-19 pandemic (as determined in the Board’s discretion based on applicable federal, state, and local orders, regulations, and ordinances), Executive will maintain an office at the Company’s facilities located at 9635 Granite Ridge Drive, Suite 100, San Diego, California, or such other location in San Diego, California where the Company’s offices may be located.
-Subject to the terms of this Agreement, the Company reserves the right to (i) reasonably require Executive to perform Executive’s duties at places other than Executive’s primary office location from time to time and to require reasonable business travel, reimbursed by the Company and (ii) modify Executive’s job title and duties as it deems necessary and appropriate in light of the Company’s needs and interests from time to time and as approved by the Board.
+Employee shall perform such duties as are customarily associated with the position of Chief Medical Officer and such other duties as are assigned to Employee by the Company.
+Employee’s primary office location will be initially be Employee’s residence in Boston, Massachusetts; provided that Employee will be required to relocate to and primarily work at the Company’s office located in San Diego, California by no later than September 1, 2021 (or such other time as mutually agreed between Employee and the Company).
+Subject to the terms of this Agreement, the Company reserves the right to (i) reasonably require Employee to perform Employee’s duties at places other than Employee’s primary office location from time to time and to require reasonable business travel, and (ii) modify Employee’s job title and duties as it deems necessary and appropriate in light of the Company’s needs and interests from time to time.

-1.4 Policies and Procedures.
-The employment relationship between the parties shall be governed by the general employment policies and practices of the Company and applicable law, except that when the terms of this Agreement differ from or are in conflict with the Company’s general employment policies or practices or the Company’s Employee Handbook, this Agreement shall control.
+1.3 Policies and Procedures.
+The employment relationship between the parties shall be governed by the general employment policies and practices of the Company, except that when the terms of this Agreement differ from or are in conflict with the Company’s general employment policies or practices, this Agreement shall control.

 4. Expenses.
-The Company will reimburse Executive for all his reasonable and documented out-of-pocket expenses incurred by Executive in furtherance of or in connection with the performance of Executive’s duties hereunder, in accordance with the Company’s expense reimbursement policy and applicable law as in effect from time to time.
-Airline travel shall be coach class for flight durations under four hours and business or first class for flight times of four hours or longer.
+The Company will reimburse Employee for reasonable travel, entertainment or other expenses incurred by Employee in furtherance or in connection with the performance of Employee’s duties hereunder, in accordance with the Company’s expense reimbursement policy as in effect from time to time.

 6.2 Third-Party Agreements and Information.
-Executive represents and warrants that Executive’s employment by the Company does not conflict with any prior employment or consulting agreement or other agreement with any third party, and that Executive will perform Executive’s duties to the Company without violating any such agreement.
-Executive represents and warrants that Executive does not possess confidential information arising out of prior employment, consulting, or other third-party relationships, that would be used in connection with Executive’s employment by the Company, except as expressly authorized by that third party.
-During Executive’s employment by the Company, Executive will use in the performance of Executive’s duties only information that is generally known and used by persons with training and experience comparable to Executive’s own, common knowledge in the industry, otherwise legally in the public domain, or obtained or developed by the Company or by Executive in the course of Executive’s work for the Company.
+Employee represents and warrants that Employee’s employment by the Company does not conflict with any prior employment or consulting agreement or other agreement with any third party, and that Employee will perform Employee’s duties to the Company without violating any such agreement.
+Employee represents and warrants that Employee does not possess confidential information arising out of prior employment, consulting, or other third party relationships, that would be used in connection with Employee’s employment by the Company, except as expressly authorized by that third party.
+During Employee’s employment by the Company, Employee will use in the performance of Employee’s duties only information that is generally known and used by persons with training and experience comparable to Employee’s own, common knowledge in the industry, otherwise legally in the public domain, or obtained or developed by the Company or by Employee in the course of Employee’s work for the Company.